-The principal natural resource management consideration for the NSMWA is to restore and enhance a mosaic of habitats, including tidal salt and brackish water marshes, managed ponds, seasonal wetlands, and adjacent uplands, that will benefit many species of rare, threatened, and endangered species as well as a broad range of fish, wildlife, and plant species.
-The Land Management Plan (LMP) also focuses on the management of wildlife-related recreational activities that are compatible with the diverse mosaic of habitats because CDFW is committed to providing wildlife compatible recreation.
+Description: The following is not a comprehensive list, but rather a list of some site specific management goals*: Restore and enhance a mosaic of habitats, including tidal salt and brackish water marshes, managed ponds, seasonal wetlands, and adjacent uplands, that will benefit rare, threatened, and endangered species as well as a broad range of non-listed fish, wildlife, and plant species.
+Increase existing and provide new opportunities for low impact, compatible, wildlife-dependent recreational activities like: hunting, fishing, nature observation, and hiking.

 7329 Silverado Trail